edgedb/easy-edgedb/chapter15/index.md

 `ERROR: ConstraintViolationError: invalid Lord`

 So there's no way to tell that the problem is that `name` needs `'Lord'` inside it.
-Fortunately, constraints allow you to set your own error message just by using `errmessage`, like this: `errmessage := 'All lords need 'Lord' in their name.`
+Fortunately, constraints allow you to set your own error message just by using `errmessage`, like this: `errmessage := "All lords need 'Lord' in their name."`

 Now the error becomes: